 - Tour local homes and gardens during the annual Candlelight Homes Tour and the annual Beyond The Garden Gates Tour

-- Learn about Frederick’s healing role in the War at the National Museum of Civil War Medicine
+- Explore the untold medical story of the Civil War at the National Museum of Civil War Medicine

 Religious Pilgrimages & Mountain Retreats